fenago/apache-solr/lab_guides/Lab_9.md

 Summary
 -------------------------

-In this chapter, we got a basic overview of various JavaScript, SolrJ, Ruby, and Python supports for Solr API.
+In this lab, we got a basic overview of various JavaScript, SolrJ, Ruby, and Python supports for Solr API.
 We explored the basic configurations required to connect with the Solr API for each one of them.
 Then we designed basic programs for searching, adding, adding in